valhalla/valhalla/py/MR_admin_tool.md

 Finally, make sure that you change the `server_url` field to reflect the actual server (http://maproulette.org) if not running the server locally.

 ## Using this tool
 Usage of the tool is fairly simple as it is designed to be largely automatic.
-All you need to do is prove some command line arguments.
+All you need to do is provide some command line arguments.

+### Required Arguments
+There are two required Arguments:

+    -c, --config    json config file to use
+    -i, --geojson   geojson to build new tasks from

+There are also others available:

+    -h, --help      how to call the program
+    -r, --resubmit  try to detect tasks that have not been fixed, if there are unfixed tasks marked as fixed, resubmit them as new tasks